“Go to school, get a good job, and make a lot of money.”

-I‘m sure you’re wondering what’s the point of all of that stuff I said.
+I’m sure you’re wondering what’s the point of all of that stuff I said.
 There’s a lot of thought put into why I shared that story.
 I wrote this for the college student who needs to wake up to their own possibility instead of coasting on the assumption that a college degree will solve everything.
 What’s your plan?
-I wrote this for the college graduate who just got hit with reality and is at a loss for direction.
+I wrote this for the college graduate who just got hit with reality and is in need of direction.
 It’s not too late to plan.
 I wrote this for the young entrepreneur who needs the encouragement to know that they don’t have to be the next Mark Zuckerberg or Steve Jobs.
 Just do you and be yourself.
 I wrote this for all the young black males who need to know that there’s more possibility in them than what they see around them.
 I wrote this for myself.
 I wrote this for you.

 HERE’S MY POINT

 What this world needs is not another generation of mindless, dull adults who’ve settled for a job.
 What this world needs is YOU.
 You are HERE!
 You are NOW!
 And the world needs you.
 That is why you were born.
 The world needs you to bring it.
 And YOU need you to bring it.